AmbitiousPilots/FSJumpStarter2020/README.md

 <br><br>

 ## Status
 This project is being actively developed and maintained.
-For discussion, questions, remarks, head on over to the forum thread:
+For discussion, questions, remarks, feature requests, head on over to the forum thread:

 [FORUM LINK](https://forums.flightsimulator.com/)
 <br><br>